irisbaron/loopback-demo-zos/README.md

 For our example, we use the local in-memory datasource.
 We chose this option for simplicity, eliminating the need to control and manage a real data store.
 The in-memory datasource is built in to LoopBack and suitable for development and testing.
 LoopBack also provides several custom connectors for realistic back-end data store, such as DB2.
 Once under production you would choose the datasource that properly fit your setup.

 The tool updates the applications OpenAPI (Swagger 2.0) definition file and the server/datasources.json file with settings for the new datasource.
-Here is the resulting declaration of the customerDB
+Here is the resulting declaration of the customerRecords:

 ```javascript
 {